Cimpress/cimpress-auth0-client-request-promise/readme.md

 All changes require tests to be added or updated as part of the PR.

-Once Travis successfully builds your code, runs it through the linter, and runs all tests your PR will require approval before merging.
+Once Travis successfully runs, including running  the linter and all tests, your PR will require approval before merging.

 ### Publishing